detelinradev/carpooling/README.md

 ![2019-08-30 (3)](https://user-images.githubusercontent.com/39421427/64017473-4781c100-cb32-11e9-93c3-df338de5ffa2.png)

 Here is Sign-up modul for new users.
-We need to enter all the required data to make an account in the application.
+We need to enter all required data to make an account in the application.
  - username has to be unique for the application
  - password with small and capital letters, digits and special symbols, at last 8 symbols long
  - first and last name should contain only letters